GovHawkDC/advisoryopinions/README.md

 To create a new scraper:
  1. Add a new python file in the advisoryopinions directory that scrapes
  2. Do an initial scrape to put the output into ./data
- 3. Modify the github workflow to add the cron job, then set the source env based on the cron time.
+ 3. Modify the github workflow to add it to the 'source' key of the job strategy matrix

 ```python
 poetry install